It’s nice to meet you!

 Dr. Whited’s professional interests include internal medicine, feline medicine with a special interest in Cytauxzoon felis infection, preventive care, and soft tissue surgery.
 In her spare time, she enjoys spending time with her husband and two energetic young sons.
 They especially enjoy spending time on the Wakulla River, fishing, floating, and simply relaxing.

 2019 was especially hard for Dr. Whited, having had to say goodbye to three of her beloved animals: Tater, a 14-year-old Bulldog mix; Skinny, a 15-year-old Domestic Shorthair; and Ginger, the 34-year-old Quarterhorse she learned to ride and show with.
-She still has a house full of four-legged family members with Dixie, a shepherd mix who was a “foster failure” as a puppy; Lady, a sassy calico; and South, a rescued Thoroughbred gelding.
+Then in 2020, her foster-failure shepherd mix, Dixie, also crossed the rainbow bridge at the age of 12.
+She still has a house full of four-legged family members including Jake, a loveable and rambunctious spaniel mix; Lady, a sassy calico; and South, a rescued Thoroughbred gelding.

 Cassandra Manuel, DVM